Tips for Visiting Seville’s Feria de Abril as a Tourist

 (Nighttime, on the other hand, is made for drinking and dancing and partying until the wee hours of the morning.)

-I enjoyed wandering around and taking photos of the colorful casetas (there were more than 1,000 of them in 2015) and flamenco dresses, and watching the dancing.
+I enjoyed wandering around and taking photos of the colorful casetas and flamenco dresses, and watching the dancing.
 Because, even though people mostly dance sevillanas (local dances) within the casetas, it's not uncommon for the revelry to spill out into the streets.

-There are other events and things going on during the Feria, too, such as nightly bullfights.
+There are other events and things going on during the Feria, too, such as a fun fair and nightly bullfights.
 I, however, do not condone bullfighting, and would never go to an event like that myself.
 So unfortunately I can't speak to that part of the Feria festivities.

 I CAN say, though, that I had a lot of fun during the few hours I spent wandering aimlessly around the Feria grounds.

-When: The Feria de Abril starts on a Monday evening roughly 2 weeks after Easter.
+The Feria de Abril starts at midnight on a Sunday roughly 2 weeks after Easter, and lasts for one week.
 The dates vary by year since Easter doesn't fall on the same date all the time, but it's usually in mid/late April or early May.
-In 2019, the dates will be May 6-12.

-Where: The Feria happens at the Real de la Feria, which is in Los Remedios to the south-west of the city center, next to the river.
+The Feria happens at the Real de la Feria, which is in Los Remedios to the south-west of the Seville city center, next to the river.

-Getting there: Don't want to shell out for a carriage to drop you off?
+Don't want to shell out for a carriage to drop you off at the fairgrounds?
 You can also take a taxi (expensive), the bus (much more economical), or simply walk.
 The closest metro stops are Plaza de Cuba and Parque de los Principes, or it takes a little over 30 minutes to walk from the Seville Cathedral.
 If you don't know the way, just follow the ladies in dresses!

-What to wear: You certainly don't have to spend money on a flamenco dress or suit, but people DO tend to dress up to go to the Feria.
-I wore a dress with leggings, and the most dressed-down local man I saw still had on a button-down shirt and dress pants.
+You certainly don't have to spend money on a flamenco dress or suit, but people DO tend to dress up to go to the Feria.
+I wore a dress with leggings, and most local men were wearing at least a button-down shirt and dress pants.

 Have you ever been to the Seville Feria?
 If not, is it something you'd add to your to-do list in Spain?